geodynamics/aspect/doc/sphinx/user/cookbooks/geophysical-setups.md

     viscosity almost surely also depends on the pressure and the strain rate.
-    Because the issue is complicated and the exact material model not entirely clear, for the next few subsections we will therefore ignore the issue and start with just using the &ldquo;simple&rdquo; material model where the viscosity is constant and most other coefficients depend at most on the temperature.
+    Because the issue is complicated and the exact material model not entirely clear, for the next few subsections we will therefore ignore the issue and start with just using the "simple" material model where the viscosity is constant and most other coefficients depend at most on the temperature.